The Best Underwater Action Cameras for Snorkeling: GoPro & More

 The Winners: Our Top Picks

-The Best Action Camera for Snorkeling
+The Best Action Camera for Snorkeling (Or, The Best GoPro for Snorkeling)

-For me, the best overall action camera for snorkeling is the GoPro Hero10 Black (here on Amazon).
+For me, the best GoPro for snorkeling — as well as the best overall action camera for snorkeling — is the GoPro Hero11 Black (here on Amazon).

-But, for me, where the Hero10 Black really leaves the competition behind is in the new features to come out of its labs, namely Horizon Lock and Hindsight.
+But, for me, where the Hero11 Black really leaves the competition behind is in the further-refined features to come out of its labs, namely Horizon Lock and Hindsight.
 They’re both just so incredibly useful for getting super-stable video while snorkeling and not having to worry about missing any incredible shots (which is just the worst when it happens, and a wonderful thing to be able to avoid).

-The Best (Cheaper) Action Cameras for Snorkeling
+The Best (Cheaper) Underwater Action Cameras for Snorkeling

 Here’s what I’d say about the next-tier action cameras for snorkeling…